 The Talmud provides an alternative, albeit contrary account to the Gospels, of Jesus’ possible parentage.
 The text is divided into two parts, the Mishna and the Gemara.
 The first discusses such subjects as festivals and sacred things.
 The Gemara provides a commentary on these subjects.
 When the Talmud was written is not known precisely.
 Some authorities suggest a date of 150-160, around the same time the Christian Gospels began to emerge, while others say 450 AD.

 Whilst references to Jesus might not be historical, but written in an attempt to disparage the growing cult of Christianity, Jesus’ name is still referred to twenty times.
 So too, it quite specifically documents that he was born an illegitimate son of a Roman soldier called Pantera, nicknamed the “Panther”.
 The existence of Pantera, or at least the use of the name, was confirmed by the discovery of a mysterious tombstone at Bingerbrück in Germany.
 The engraving etched in the headstone read:

 “Tiberius Iulius Abdes Pantera from Sidon, aged 62 years served 40 years, former standard bearer of the first cohort of archers lies here.”

-Clearly based on the Talmudic account, Jesus was not even Judean in the tribal sense, but an illegitimate child born in sin out of wedlock.
-His physical characteristics therefore may have been Roman if he had favoured his father, or Judean or Levite if he had favoured his mother in physical appearance, or some aspect incorporating both.***
+Clearly, based on the Talmudic account, Jesus was not even Judean in the tribal sense, but an illegitimate child born in sin out of wedlock.
+His physical characteristics therefore may have been Roman, if he had favoured his father, or Judean or Levite if he had favoured his mother, or some aspect incorporating both.***

 Whilst the Talmudic claims may be false and designed to slur and repress a growing unorthodox and seemingly blasphemous cult, it provides a rich source and loosely matches the time period of the Gospels.
 Can any information in the New Testament dispel these charges?